 Granola is a fantastic breakfast to keep on hand for busy work weeks or hectic weekends.
-This five minute vanilla granola is so simple, you'll wonder why you ever bought it at the store.
+If you've enjoyed my coconut granola and peanut butter granola recipes, I bet you'll love this homemade vanilla granola too!

-Plus, with only five ingredients, you know exactly what's in your homemade granola.
-It's satisfying making your own breakfast that's ready to go all week long.
+With only five ingredients, you know exactly what's in your granola.
+Plus, it's satisfying to make your own breakfast that's ready to go all week long.

-Pair this granola with yogurt and berries for a filling breakfast.
+Pair vanilla granola with yogurt and berries for a filling breakfast.
 Or, pour milk over a bowl of granola and enjoy like a breakfast cereal.
-You can even include this granola in your own trail mix, or eat it by the handful.
+You can even add it to trail mix or eat it by the handful as a snack.

 Ingredients and substitutions